CurtinIDS/2024-09-06-Curtin-Carpentries-Git/_episodes/07-github.md

 ~~~
 Generating public/private ed25519 key pair.
-Enter file in which to save the key (/c/Users/Alfredo/.ssh/id_ed25519):
+Enter file in which to save the key (/c/Users/Nelle/.ssh/id_ed25519):
 ~~~
 {: .output}

 We want to use the default file, so just press <kbd>Enter</kbd>.

 ~~~
-Created directory '/c/Users/Alfredo/.ssh'.
+Created directory '/c/Users/Nelle/.ssh'.
 Enter passphrase (empty for no passphrase):
 ~~~
 {: .output}

-Now, it is prompting Alfredo for a passphrase.
-Since he is using his kitchen’s laptop that other people sometimes have access to, he wants to create a passphrase.
+Now, it is prompting Nelle for a passphrase.
+Since she is using her kitchen’s laptop that other people sometimes have access to, she wants to create a passphrase.
 Be sure to use something memorable or save your passphrase somewhere, as there is no "reset my password" option.

 ~~~
 Enter same passphrase again: